 Definition: The Acquisition Program Baseline is an agreement between the Program Manager (PM) and the Milestone Decision Authority (MDA) that documents the program cost, schedule, and performance baselines.

-The APB allows the Program Manager (PM) to track program goals against a formal baseline.
+The purpose of the Acquisition Program Baseline is to allow the Program Manager (PM) to track program goals against a formal baseline.
 This tracking will alert the PM to any potential problems that might arise and to perform corrective actions to keep a program within its goals.
 An APB is required for each Increment and Block for a Major Defense Acquisition Program (MDAP) or Major Acquisition Information System (MAIS) program.
-Any deviations from an approved APB have to be documented in an Program Deviation Report (PDR).
+Any deviations from an approved APB have to be documented in a Program Deviation Report (PDR).

 - Executive Summary

 - Program Schedule

 - Key Performance Parameters (KPP) (Threshold and Objectives)